-This workbook is for Senior Infants students or those working at that level.
+This workbook is for first grade students or those working at that level.

 - Lessons emphasize the correct use of lowercase letters in words and sentences.